osteele/sitters.server/README.md

 Client -> Server requests are documented in `./worker.coffee`.
 If the documentation is built, this is also in `/build/docs/worker.html`.

+Server -> Client requests are documented in `./lib/messages.coffee`.
+If the documentation is built, this is also in `/build/docs/lib/messages.html`.

 # Developer Guidelines